abarmat/sqlit/README.md

 ### How are sensitive credentials stored?

-Credentials are stored in plain text in a protected directory (`~/.sqlit/`) with restricted file permissions (700/600).
+Connection details are stored in `~/.sqlit/connections.json`, but passwords are stored in your OS keyring when available (macOS Keychain, Windows Credential Locker, Linux Secret Service).

+If a keyring backend isn't available, `sqlit` will ask whether to store passwords as plaintext in `~/.sqlit/` (protected permissions).
+If you decline, you’ll be prompted when needed.

 ### How does sqlit compare to Harlequin, Lazysql, etc.?

 sqlit is inspired by [lazygit](https://github.com/jesseduffield/lazygit) - you can just jump in and there's no need for external documentation.
 The keybindings are shown at the bottom of the screen and the UI is designed to be intuitive without memorizing shortcuts.

 Key differences:
 - **No need for external documentation** - Sqlit embrace the "lazy" approach in that a user should be able to jump in and use it right away intuitively.
 There should be no setup instructions.
 If python packages are required for certain adapters, sqlit will help you install them as you need them.
 - **No CLI config required** - Just run `sqlit` and pick a connection from the UI
 - **Lightweight** - While Lazysql or Harlequin offer more features, I experienced that for the vast majority of cases, all I needed was a simple and fast way to connect and run queries.
 Sqlit is focused on doing a limited amount of things really well.